 … a specific learning disability that is neurological in origin.
-It is characterised by difficulties with accurate and/or fluent written expression and by poor spelling and handwriting skills.
-These ongoing delays in writing are often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
+It is characterised by difficulties with accurate and/or fluent written expression and by poor spelling skills.
+These ongoing delays in activities involving writing are often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.

 In the past, a specific learning disability with impairment in written expression was identified as either a language-based dysgraphia or a motor-based dysgraphia.
-It is now more common to use the term specific learning disorder with impairment in written expression when describing the language-based difficulties and developmental coordination when describing the motor-based difficulties associated with written expression.
-For further information on the defining features and functional impact of developmental coordination disorder, please go here.
+The term specific learning disorder with impairment in written expression is now the preferred descriptor for language-based difficulties, whereas the term dysgraphia is reserved for motor-based difficulties.
+In some cases, students present with mechanical handwriting difficulties that may be consistent with motor dysgraphia, or that may be part of a larger pattern of difficulties that meet criteria for developmental coordination disorder (DCD).
+For further information on the defining features and functional impact of developmental coordination disorder and motor dysgraphia, please see page.

-When looking at identifying a Specific Learning Disorder with impairment in written expression (dysgraphia), deficits in one or both of the following key academic areas are usually present:
+When looking at identifying a specific learning disorder with impairment in written expression, deficits in one or both of the following key academic areas are usually present:

-Specific learning disorder in written expression (dysgraphia) across the school years
+Specific learning disorder in written expression across the school years